zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

   val app = Http.text("Text Response")
 ```

 Apart from these, you can also create an HTTP application from total and partial functions.
-These are some
+These are some constructors
-constructors to create HTTP applications from total as well as partial functions.
+to create HTTP applications from total as well as partial functions.

-### Http.collect ()
+### Http.collect

-Http.Collect() can create an `Http[Any, Nothing, A, B]` from a `PartialFunction[A, B]`.
+Http.Collect can create an `Http[Any, Nothing, A, B]` from a `PartialFunction[A, B]`.
 In case an input is not defined
-for the partial function, the application will return a 404 error.
+for the partial function, the application will return a `None` type error.

 ```scala
   val app: HttpApp[Any, Nothing] = Http.collect[Request] {